josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of `robotutils`

 ## February 14, 2018B JMJ: Investigating passing and failing `comm` and `comm_helper` tests
+TODO :
+1. Need to take a step back and come up with a datagram listening scheme that works on both Windows.
+ Closing the socket right in the middle of it being used by another thread anyways is frowned upon, and that makes sense.
+Explore asyncio or using two sockets and using `select`.
+Needs to work with Python 3.5
+2. Figure out how to properly the message rate for the stress tests in `TestRobotComm`.
+A value of 5K works on the Elitebook.
+A value of 1K works on the Pi. and the Pi.
+Investigate asynchronous I/O

+Details of investigation below...

 Many unit tests pass!
 Some test output:
 ```
 pi@babybot-pi:~/github/robotics/python_robotutils $ python3 -m unittest tests.test_robotcomm.TestMockTransport